SFDO-Tooling/MetaCI/CONTRIBUTING.rst

                 `docker-compose version 1.16.1, build 6d1ac219`

-    To configure and run your environment you must run 2 commands in the root directory of MetaCI:
+    To configure and run your environment you must run 2 commands in the root directory of MetaCI Note that docker-compose build will take some significant time to build the first time but will be much faster for subsequent builds.
+It is also important to note that once you bring up the web application it will take roughly 60 seconds to fully compile.

+            `docker-compose build`
-            `docker-compose build
+            `docker-compose up -d`
-             docker-compose up -d` or docker-compose up (for debug mode)
+             or `docker-compose up` (for debug mode)

+    If you would like to populate your instance of MetaCI with test data simply set the BUILD_ENV variable to development.
+    After that visit localhost:8000/admin/login and login with the credentials

+    username: admin
+    password: password

+    From here you should be able to run builds.
+However note that this default account will not be created when BUILD_ENV is set to production

+    To bring your virtual containers down run the following command:

+            `docker-compose down`

-    To destroy your container and create a fresh one enter the following command:
+    To destroy your container enter the following commands:
-        * Note this will destroy anything that is in the virtual environment *
+        * Note this will destroy anything that is in the virtual environment, however the database data will persist * docker-compose down docker-compose down

-            docker-compose down

-    If you would like to populate your instance of MetaCI with test data enter the following command:
+            (yes this was written twice intentionally)

+    To view all running services run the following command:

+        `docker-compose ps`

+    If you'd like to test something out manually in that test environment for any reason you can run the following:

-        docker-compose exec web bash './setup_test.sh'
+      `docker-compose exec web bash`

+    After this you will be inside of a linux commandline, and are free to test around in your container.

     *********************** IF YOU HAVE COMPLETED THIS SECTION THEN THE REST OF *************************
     *********************** THIS FILE WHILE INFORMATIVE IS NOT REQUIRED FOR SETUP ***********************